Azure/azureml-examples/cli/jobs/pipelines-with-components/basics/4d_dataset_input/README.md

 We use a file dataset as input in this example.
-You can create a dataset using `az ml dataset create --file data.yml`.
+You can create a dataset using `az ml data create --file data.yml`.